Rebilly/rebilly-js-sdk/README.md

 | `RebillyValidationError` | `422` | The request payload triggered a validation error (see error details). |

 ### Configuration options
-These are the configuration options available when instantiating an API client.
+All client API configuration parameters are optional.
+However, a secret API key can only be provided at instantiation.

-The library authentication can be provided by the `apiKey` or a session token (JWT).
+> **API environments**
-All instantiation parameters are *optional*.
+>

-By default a client instance is always generated in the **Live** environment.
+> By default a client instance is always generated in the **Live** environment.
 The **Sandbox** mode is only recommended while developing your integration.

 | Option | Type | Description |
 |---|---|---|